equilnite/stats-home/README.md

 ## Online Notes

-I will regulary update [this website](https://stats.echa.ng) with notes from each topic that we encounter
+I will regulary update [stats-notes.echa.ng](https://stats-notes.echa.ng) with notes from each topic that we encounter